barweiss45/Ansible-IOSXE-Always-On-Demo/README.md

     docker --version
     ```

 4. As mentioned before I have created a ```Dockerfile``` so that you can run this demo out of my prebuilt and tested environment.
 To build the Docker container, you can run the following commands.
 In order for this command to work you need to be in the Ansible-IOSXE-Always-On-Demo folder.
-See step 2 if you are unsure. :warning:&nbsp; Be aware that the initial build of this container may take upwards to 5 to 10 minutes depending on your internet connection and local machine.
+See step 2 if you are unsure.

+   :warning:&nbsp; Be aware that the initial build of this container may take upwards to 5 to 10 minutes depending on your internet connection and local machine.

     ```bash
-    docker build -t ansible-iosxe-always-on-demo:latest --name ansible-demo .
+    docker build -t ansible-iosxe-always-on-demo:latest  .
     ```

 5. After you have built the container then verify that the image is now in your local container repository.